Kacper Skwierczyński

-Kacper Skwierczyński (born 11 January 2003) is a Polish professional footballer who plays as a winger for IV liga Masovia club Mazovia Mińsk Mazowiecki.
+Kacper Skwierczyński (born 11 January 2003) is a Polish professional footballer who plays as a winger for III liga club Mławianka Mława.

 Club career

 Legia Warsaw

 Kacper Skwierczyński made his professional debut for Legia Warsaw on the 22 September 2021, coming on as a half-time substitute for Yuri Ribeiro during a 3–1 away cup win against Wigry Suwałki.

 A few months later, he played his first European game, coming on as a substitute during the 0–1 UEFA Europa League loss at home to Spartak Moscow on 9 December 2021.

 Ruch Chorzów

 Having only played for Legia's reserve side since his European debut, on 3 January 2023 Skwierczyński signed a two-and-a-half-year contract with I liga club Ruch Chorzów.

 Loan to Waterford

 On 24 January 2024, Skwierczyński joined League of Ireland Premier Division club Waterford on loan.
 He made his debut in a 0–3 league loss to Derry City on 3 June 2024, coming onto the pitch in the 84th minute.

 On 22 January 2025, soon after returning from loan, Skwierczyński's contract with Ruch was terminated by mutual consent.